Skip to content

 Will the software package I use be available on the new platforms?

-All software currently supported on Mahuika's Milan nodes will be deployed.
-To view a list of software currently running on Mahuika, visit our Supported Applications page in our Support Documentation site.
-If you haven't tried running your code on the Milan nodes yet, visit this guide for instructions.
+All software that was supported on Mahuika's Milan nodes is available on the new platforms.
+To view a list of software available, visit our Supported Applications page in our Support Documentation site.

 Will a long system outage be required as part of the migration of data and projects?